African animals are legendary. Lions wandering a dusty savannah. Elephants marching to distant waterholes. Rhinos with proudly defiant horns.

-One exceptional experience is to go swimming with dolphins in Kizimkazi, which is located on Zanzibar island.
+One exceptional experience is to go swimming with dolphins in Kizimkazi on Zanzibar island.

-Out of all the African animals which do you think is the most dangerous?
-Is is the great white shark?
+Out of all the animals, which do you think is the most dangerous animal in Africa?
+Is it the great white shark?

 Great whites are one of many shark species found in African waters.
 You will see reef sharks all around the continent, but especially on the eastern coast of Mozambique, Tanzania and Kenya.

-Bull sharks patrol river mouths in the Transkei while leopard sharks can be spotted at Mozambique dive sites.
+Bull sharks patrol river mouths in the Transkei, while leopard sharks frequent Mozambique dive sites.
 And that is just the start of the African animals you can see in the water.

 Spotting African Animals on Safari

-Everybody has their favourite African animals, the species they absolutely need to see when visiting the continent.
+Everybody has their favorite African animals.
+These are the species they absolutely need to see when visiting the continent.

-The fifth member is the rhino, an animal that can only usually be seen in South Africa, Namibia and Kenya.
+The fifth member is the rhino, an animal that is only seen in South Africa, Namibia, and Kenya.
 In addition, Tanzania has less than 50 rhinos.
-Zambia has 12-15 rhinos and you can walk with them as part of an extended stay in Victoria Falls.
+Zambia has 12-15 rhinos, and you can walk with them as part of an extended stay in Victoria Falls.

 Some other animals are conspicuous, such as giraffe and zebra.
 However, most other animals are not so easy to encounter.